Week | Date | Weekly Module |

 Some students find it useful to consistently practice problem solving throughout the semester, whereas others are more comfortable with sporadic assessments.
 You will have the option to choose between two possibilities:

-• Option 1: You may complete (and grade) all problem sets.
+- Option 1: You may complete (and self-grade) all problem sets.
 If you choose this option:

-If you choose to opt out of problem sets, those points will be re-distributed to the exam points for that portion of the semester (e.g., if you opt out at the beginning of the semester, the 15 points for the first three problem sets are re-allocated to Midterm 1).
+If you choose to opt out of problem sets, those points will be re-distributed to the exam points for that portion of the semester (e.g., if you opt out at the beginning of the semester, the 15 points for the first three problem sets are re-allocated to Midterm 1, meaning your midterm will be worth 30 points instead of 15 points).
 You must opt out of Option 1 (or back into Option 1) by indicating so on Canvas, so that we both have a record of your decision.
 Due dates for opting in and out are on the course schedule and Canvas.
 These are hard deadlines.
 You are strongly encouraged to opt for Option 1 at least through the first midterm.
 At that point, you may consider opting out.
 I am happy to meet with anyone who wants to talk about which approach would be best for them.

 Exams

 The two midterm exams are not cumulative.
+The final is cumulative.
 Each exam is divided into two parts: a conceptual in-person part and a computational take-home part.

-• The conceptual in-person part includes multiple choice questions, definitions, matching items, and short answer questions.
-It will be given during our Friday class time.
+The conceptual in-person part includes multiple choice questions, matching items, and short answer questions.
 You may use a Help Sheet.
 The Help Sheet includes both sides of a single, 8 1/2 X 11 sheet of paper.

-• The computational take-home part contains computational (problem-set like) questions; you will analyze various sets of data using the statistical techniques you have learned in the course.
+The computational take-home part contains computational (problem-set like) questions; you will analyze various sets of data using the statistical techniques you have learned in the course.
 All take-homes are open-book but not open-person.
-That is, you can use our course materials, but you cannot collaborate with other students or ask anyone other than me for help.
+That is, you can use our course materials, but you cannot collaborate with other students or ask anyone other than me (not even LAs) for help.

 Class participation